Oh boy, do I have a thing or two to say about these cards. So here we go.

 See that?
 It’s always bytes 16-19 that are mismatched.
 Every.
 Single.
 Time.

 “OK”, I thought to myself, “maybe I just got a bad card.
 It happens.
 I’ll just order another one.”
 So I did, and from the same Amazon seller.
 This one looked pretty much identical to the first one, complete with another Lexar LRWM05U-7000 card reader.
-This time, I decided to set that one aside, and I put it straight into one of the JJS CR-UTC4AC readers.
+This time, I decided to set that reader aside and put it straight into one of the JJC CR-UTC4AC readers.
 And as soon as the endurance test started running?
 It started having the same issue — right down to the same four bytes being mismatched:

 [Mon Nov 20 20:36:07 2023] 00000001e4b04200: 2c 7d 0a a6 e0 d2 23 8f b6 9b f3 0a 44 f8 6b a2